What is giardia?

 How is it spread?

 Giardia is spread by swallowing the parasite through something that has been contaminated with the stool of an infected person or animal.
-Common examples are drinking water, recreational water, and raw food.
+Common examples are drinking water, recreational water, and contaminated food.

 Coming into contact with the stool of an infected person, child or infant (for example, during diaper changes) may be another source of exposure.